GeorgeSchiro/ReplaceText/README.md

     Set this switch True and no error pop-up will appear if no files are actually found to process.

+-ListSubTokenReplacements=False

+    The list of -SubToken values together with -OldSubValue, -NewSubValue pairs are used to modify the -OldText, -NewText pairs (see below).

+    Set this switch True to have the modified -OldText, -NewText pairs added to the profile for your perusal after processing completes.

 -NewSubValue="One of many new 'sub replacement' values goes here."

-    This is a new "sub replacement" value to replace the corresponding -OldSubValue (see below) within each -OldText value (see below).
+    This is a new "sub replacement" value used in lieu of the corresponding -OldSubValue (see below) in each -NewText (or, if -NewText is empty, a copy of the corresponding -OldText) to replace an embedded -SubToken.
+    If -NewSubValue is empty, the corresponding -OldSubValue will be used.

     See -SubToken below for more details.

     Note: This key may appear any number of times in the profile.

--NewText="One of many new text replacement substrings goes here."
+-NewText="One of many new text replacement strings goes here."

-    This is a new text substring to replace a corresponding old text substring (see -OldText below) in all of the files given by the various -Files specifications (see above).
+    This is a new text string to replace a corresponding old text string (see -OldText below) in all of the files given by the various -Files specifications (see above).

     Note: This key may appear any number of times in the profile.